viswa2/DevOps/aws-fundamentals/README.md

 `Amazon EFS` is a regional service storing data within and across multiple Availability Zones (AZs) for high availability and durability.
 Amazon EC2 instances can access your file system across AZs, regions, and VPCs, while on-premises servers can access using AWS Direct Connect or AWS VPN.

-## Amazon Relational Database Service (Amazon RDS) ##
+## Amazon Relational Database Service (RDS) ##

 In a relational database, data is stored in a way that relates it to other pieces of data.
 An example of a relational database might be the coffee shop’s inventory management system.
 Each record in the database would include data for a single item, such as product name, size, price, and so on.
-Relational databases use structured query language (SQL) to store and query data.
-This approach allows data to be stored in an easily understandable, consistent, and scalable way.
+`Relational databases use structured query language (SQL) to store and query data.` This approach allows data to be stored in an easily understandable, consistent, and scalable way.
 For example, the coffee shop owners can write a SQL query to identify all the customers whose most frequently purchased drink is a medium latte.

 `Example of data in a relational database:`

 ID	Product name	                 Size	     Price
 1	Medium roast ground coffee	    12 oz.	   $5.30
 2	Dark roast ground coffee	      20 oz.	   $9.27

 ## Amazon Relational Database Service ##